jafischer/eec2/README.md

 ![Sample output](https://raw.githubusercontent.com/jafischer/eec2/master/eec2-screen2.png)

 ## Commands
 Here are brief descriptions of each command.
-For full details, use `eec2 help COMMAND` to see each command's details.
+For full details, use `eec2 help COMMAND` to see each command's help text.

 #### config
-If you haven't used the AWS CLI before, then you'll need to use this command (just once) to create configure your AWS credentials and AWS region.
+If you haven't used the AWS CLI before, then you'll need to use this command (just once) to
+configure your AWS credentials and AWS region.
 #### create
 Create (AKA 'launch') instance(s).
 Create 100 instances and contribute to the Seattle economy.